immersive-web/webxr/explainer.md

 Once the session has started, some setup must be done to prepare for rendering.
 - An `XRReferenceSpace` should be created to establish a space in which `XRViewerPose` data will be defined.
 See the [Spatial Tracking Explainer](spatial-tracking-explainer.md) for more information.
-- An `XRWebGLLayer` must be created and set as the `XRSession`'s `renderState.baseLayer`. (`baseLayer` because future versions of the spec will likely enable multiple layers, at which point this would act like the `firstChild` attribute of a DOM element.)
+- An `XRWebGLLayer` must be created and set as the `XRSession`'s `renderState.baseLayer`. (`baseLayer` because future versions of the spec will likely enable multiple layers.)
 - Then `XRSession.requestAnimationFrame` must be called to start the render loop pumping.

 ```js